A New Perspective on Self-Love (And How to Increase It)

 NOTICE THE DIFFERENCE

 • Do I feel satisfied in this moment?
-Do all of my parts feel seen, heard, and acknowledged?
+Do my parts feel seen, heard, and acknowledged?
 If not, what else is there to be seen, heard, felt, or acknowledged?